mapbox/android-sdk-versions-plugin/README.md

 This plugin is inspired from https://github.com/google/play-services-plugins/tree/master/oss-licenses-plugin

-All android SDK library modules at Mapbox should apply this plugin to facilitate the Telemetry SDK access all Mapbox SDK versions at run time.
+All Mapbox android SDK modules that incorporate the Telemetry SDK and meant to be released as libraries(artifacts) should apply this plugin to facilitate the Telemetry SDK access all Mapbox library versions at run time.

 ### Add the Gradle plugin
 In your root-level build.gradle, make sure you are using the Maven Central Repository and